Welcome to today's edition of the Rush 24-7 podcast.

 They reported this week that 79% of 12th graders passed the first ever national economics test.

-As in Friedrich von Hayek.
+Holy Hayek, as in Friedrich von Hayek.

 79%.

-What, for example, is the effect of breaking down trade barriers between countries.
+What, for example, is the effect of breaking down trade barriers between countries?

 They chose this over the quality of goods available would decrease.

-Maybe Edwards needs to go hire some of these high school people for his economics uh advisory team.
+Maybe Edwards needs to go hire some of these high school people for his economics advisory team.

-Anyway, that's uh that's great news.
+Anyway, that's great news.

 Average retail price of a gallon of milk.

-Oh, you know you're a vegan, you don't.
+Oh, you're a vegan.

 Organic milk.

-Uh, well, you know what organic means.
+Ah, well, you know what organic means?

 Feces.